 Preferred Scan - Select between available scan settings.
+Note that this is usually picked up when the input type is set, but it may be useful to unambiguously set the format for your workflow.
 The user may be presented with a list similar to this: